dmouscher/nomic/rules-3.md

 ## 367

 Vinny the Vagabond is an explorer from a far away land.
 He spawns on a random tile on the border of the map.
-Every day, he makes two to four one tile movements in a random direction.
-He is 50% more likely to favor tiles that he has never moved to before.
-After the final movement of each day, he has a 10% chance of triggering an Event.
+Every day, he makes four to eight one tile movements in a random direction.
+He is twice as more likely to favor tiles that he has never moved to before.
+After the final movement of each day, he has a 12% chance of triggering an Event.
 Every time Vinny moves, the tile coordinates are posted in #actions.
 If an Event is triggered, the name of the Event is posted in #actions.

 Events that may only occur when Vinny moves to a LAND tile are: